All the huge brands and products that were originally rejected on Dragon’s Den

 They turned down BrewDog, which is now worth around £1.6billion

+From the beer company to hair products and takeaway brands, the investors really have let some slip through the net in their time.
 Here are the biggest Dragon’s Den rejects, who went on to create hugely successful brands and make millions.

 In 2009, the founders of brewery and pub chain BrewDog applied for Dragon’s Den.
 They got on to the show and pitched the business to the Dragons, asking for a £100,000 investment in return for 20 per cent of the business.
 However, according to BrewDog, the Dragons rejected them saying the idea was not investment worthy nor unique enough.
 The business said it was “a huge kick in the teeth for us at the time and that stinging rejection still burns today.”

 However BrewDog has now said the £100,000 investment alone would now be worth £360million and Forbes valued the company at around $2billion (£1.6billion), meaning this would have been the best deal in Dragon’s Den history.
+Co-founder James Watt said: “We got over the rejection eventually – but it took a while.
+It would have been by far the most lucrative investment, not only in the history of Dragon’s Den, but pretty much in investment history overall.”

-You’ve seen those little suitcases in airports with the characters on that kids sit on top of a ride about on?
+You’ve seen those little suitcases in airports with the characters on that kids sit on top of and ride about on?
 Yeah, annoying, but nonetheless a great idea and they are everywhere.
 The product was originally pitched on Dragon’s Den, but was turned down.

 Rob Law appeared on the show pitching the idea, wanting £100,000 in return for 10 per cent of the business.
 Theo Paphitis said he didn’t like the design and Rob didn’t secure any investment.
 The suitcases are now stocked in loads of retailers, including John Lewis, and the turn over in 2018 for the company was reportedly £9.5million.